Mexico Invest Free shortlist

 Understanding which legal category applies to a specific “fractional” offer determines your rights, protections, and exit options.

-The two primary fractional structures in Mexico
+What should buyers verify on the two primary fractional structures in mexico?

 Structure 1: Direct co-ownership (copropiedad)